 Welcome!
-I am a writer, editor and educator and live in beautiful Western Massachusetts.
+I am a writer, editor and teacher and have lived in beautiful Western Massachusetts for 20 years this year (2024).
 My work is a blend of history, genealogy, journalism and memoir.

 Read my UMass Alumni Magazine articles.